Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions: Main result

-$X_w$ is the state space of weak solutions and the Hilbert space considered.
-Note that $\text{Dom}(\mathcal{A})$ is dense in $X_w$. \end{thm} The proof is based on finding a transformation such that the abstract problem is associated with a linear maximal monotone operator.
-Then the conclusion is drawn by using Hille-Yosida theorem.
-Details are provided in the appendix.
+The proof is based on finding a transformation such that the abstract problem is associated with a linear maximal monotone operator.
+Then the conclusion is drawn by using the Hille-Yosida theorem. { The part on weak solutions holds true from the fact that $\text{Dom}(\mathcal{A})$ is dense in $X_w$, and therefore $S(t)$ defined a strongly continuous map from $X_w$ to $X_w$}.
+Details are provided in Appendix~\ref{app_well_posed}.
+The state is